Resetting in Stochastic Optimal Control

 One of the simplest ways to describe analytically the evolution in time of the system $\bm{x}(t)$ is a first-order differential equation of the form $\dot{\bm{x}}(t)=\bm{f}(\bm{x},t)$.
 This law is often a simplified description of the system and a source of Gaussian white noise $\bm{\eta}(t)$ is introduced to capture the fluctuations around the deterministic model.
 In addition, the external control on the system is usually modeled as a drift $\bm{u}(\bm{x},t)$.
 Summing up these contributions, the full mathematical description of the system is given by

 where $\sqrt{2D}$ is the strength of the noise.
 The external control $\bm{u}(\bm{x},t)$ can be tuned to achieve a given goal, e.g., performing a task for a robot or generating profits in finance.
 Of course, controlling the system will generate operating costs, such as electrical consumption or transaction fees.
 Optimally controlling the system requires balancing a trade-off between high rewards, measured over time by a function $R(\bm{x},t)$, and low operating costs, often taken to be proportional to $\bm{u}^2(\bm{x},t)$.
+To be precise, for a system located at position $\bm{x}$ at time $t$, the reward in a small time interval $dt$ is $R(\bm{x},t)dt$ and the cost is $\bm{u}^2(\bm{x},t)dt/2$.

 In principle, solving this optimization problem is intrinsically difficult due to the high dimensionality of the space of solutions.
 Remarkably, Bellman introduced a general way to solve this problem, known as dynamical programming, which consists in breaking down the optimization into simpler subproblems in a recursive manner such that the present action is taken to maximize the future outcome.
 In doing so, the key quantity to keep track of is the optimal payoff $J(\bm{x}, t)$, defined as the expected payoff for an optimally controlled system located at ${\bm x}$ at time $t$.
 Using this framework, one can show that the optimal control is simply given by $\bm{u^*}(\bm{x},t)=\nabla_{\bm{x}} J(\bm{x},t)$, driving the system towards the direction in which the payoff increases the most.
 The optimal payoff $J(\bm{x},t)$ satisfies the celebrated Hamilton-Jacobi-Bellman (HJB) equation \cite{S93}